 Amazon's Machine Learning University, originally developed to train the company's own workforce, now opens its doors to external educators.
 The program helps higher education institutions integrate cutting-edge AI curriculum using professional-grade tools like Amazon SageMaker and Amazon Bedrock – the same platforms powering enterprise AI applications across industries.

 The timing couldn't be more critical.
-While OpenAI and race to develop more powerful AI models, the bottleneck isn't technology – it's people who know how to use it.
+While OpenAI and Google race to develop more powerful AI models, the bottleneck isn't technology – it's people who know how to use it.
 Amazon's commitment addresses this skills shortage head-on, targeting both K-12 students and working adults who need to adapt to an AI-transformed economy.